 Over a day or two, rotate your sponges and pat/squeeze them dry (be gentle).
 Once they’re completely dry, they’re ready to use!

-If you had to pick your loofahs early, spray them well with a hose and let them dry, checking them often to make sure they don’t mold.
+If you had to pick your loofahs early, spray them well with a hose and let them dry.
+Check them often to make sure they don’t mold.
 If you can put a fan on them for constant airflow, that would be great!

-Any time you can let your luffa gourds mature on the vine and avoid peeling when they’re green, you’ll have an easier go at harvest time.
+Any time you can let your luffa gourds mature on the vine and avoid peeling when they’re green, harvesting with be easier.

-That is a totally valid concern.
-Before we talk about your options in this situation, I want to remind you that I’m in Florida so I’ve not personally had to deal with this.
+Before we talk about your options in this situation, I want to remind you that I’m in Florida.
+I’ve not personally had to deal with luffas in the winter.